techwraith/techwraith.com/essays/management/the-effortless-secret-of-successful-startups.md

 So here's my rather unconventional counsel: Don't obsess over the moat.
 Cast aside the shovel and focus on your castle.
 And by 'castle', I mean your startup.
 The sturdier, more efficient, and better served your 'castle', the more organically your moat appears.

 If you're doing things right, you'll find yourself one day, peering out over your domain (or spreadsheet), and spot a moat safeguarding you.
 And here's the sweet surprise: You won't even recall planning it.

-> "A successful startup, like a good mystery, invites questions, incites curiosity, and leaves you thirsting for more."

 A successful startup, like a good mystery, invites questions, incites curiosity, and leaves you thirsting for more.
 It is in this spirit of curiosity and adventure that I encourage you to embark on your entrepreneurial quest.
 No need to fuss over the moat.
 Instead, pour your energy into building a startup worth defending, and let the moat sort itself out.